rafaelbeirigo/ma-github/README.md

 * Create a personal access token from Github at https://github.com/settings/tokens/new

-* Set the environment variable GITHUB_TOKEN with your new token
+* Set the environment variable MA_GITHUB_TOKEN with your new token

-* Set the environment variable GITHUB_USER with your Github user
+* Set the environment variable MA_GITHUB_USER with your Github user

 Then run `M-x ma-github-create-repo` in Emacs, which will: